GPT-5.2 ProBatch 2

 Even his jokes about muton/recon not surviving because they sound obscene in French are, in a weird way, consistent: units must function in a community; language matters.

-So his naming habit is part of his hypothesis engine: good names compress complexity into manipulable objects.
+So his naming habit is part of his engine: good names compress complexity into manipulable objects.

 The “window” principle: match organism scale to measurement scale